 The CARRS-Q ITS team conducted two C-ITS tests at the Mt Cotton Driver Training Centre.
 During the first test, we installed a vehicle ITS station (V-ITS-S) within a subject vehicle, and collected a series of Cooperative Awareness Message (CAM) samples to validate their accuracy across a series of vehicle manoeuvres.

-The purpose of the test was to collect in-vehicle CAM data providing vehicle performance information as would be provided by a vehicle in Ipswich Connected Vehicle Pilot.
+The purpose of the test was to collect in-vehicle CAM data providing vehicle performance information as would be provided by a vehicle in ICVP.
 The intention was to cover a variety of speed, acceleration, braking and lane changing behaviours so as to determine whether vehicle behaviour can be determined from logged CAM data.
 Moreover, additional data was collected from an accelerometer and CAN bus (vehicle communication network) logger.

 In the second test, four devices from different V-ITS-S vendors were installed in the subject car and collected vehicle CAM data from the four devices.
 The series of CAM messages from each device was captured to compare the four devices performance and accuracy across a series of vehicle manoeuvres to the vehicle CAN speed data logged at 50 Hz.
 This test covered three scenarios namely speed, braking/acceleration and lane change tests.

 During November 2020, 355 participants signed up and are taking part in ICVP, which will run for 9 months on the streets of Ipswich and surrounds.